blmayer/ereandel/CONTRIBUTING.md

 ## Submitting changes

+After finding an issue to work on, fork the repo, make the desired changes.
+Then use shellcheck to lint the code, please fix any warnings before submiting your changes.

-After finding an issue to work on, fork the repo, commit and then submit the PR.
-I'll review it and if I'm happy with it, the PR will be approved.
+Now you can submit the PR.
+I'll review it and if I'm happy with it, the PR will be approved and merged.

 And that's it, you made a contribution.